|

 cells under the skin so that the skin is very easy to peel off.
 Roasting

+the peppers produces the same result.
 Hot peppers.
 NEVER HANDLE ANY VARIETY OF HOT PEPPERS WITH YOUR BARE

 HANDS.
 Hot peppers contain large amounts of the naturally occurring irritants capsaicin